 …it will give you a way to remember your travels

 “I traveled frequently with my grandmother when I was in my teens and early twenties.
-I was her only grandchild that enjoyed it as much as she did.
+I was her only grandchild who enjoyed it as much as she did.

 Rosie Pringle – Wondrous Paths